Income stability just moved from “nice to have” to “non-negotiable.”

 The market is validating the moat-focused dividend approach:

-• Financials worst sector at -5.6% — not all dividend payers are safe; 2s10s at +62 bps pressures bank margins
+- Financials worst sector at -5.7% — not all dividend payers are safe; the 2-Year at 3.40% (below Fed funds) pressures bank economics

-The Fed at 3.50-3.75% with CPI due Feb 13 at consensus 2.4% favors companies with pricing power and sustainable payouts.
-Morningstar’s 40+ year methodology identifies these moat-protected dividend growers — the companies that maintain and raise dividends through sentiment shocks and sector rotation.
+The Fed at 3.50-3.75% with confirmed CPI at 2.4% creates a widening gap that favors companies with pricing power and sustainable payouts.
+Credit spreads at 2.92% confirm no systemic stress.
+Morningstar’s 40+ year methodology identifies these moat-protected dividend growers — the companies that maintain and raise dividends through volatility and sector rotation.

 Is Morningstar DividendInvestor worth it in 2026’s expensive market?

 For income investors, the case has never been stronger.
-CAPE at ~40 (second-highest in 155 years) compresses forward index returns to 6-9% CAGR over 5 years — making dividend income an increasingly important component of total returns.
+CAPE at ~40 (second-highest in 155 years) compresses forward index returns to 6-9% CAGR over 5 years — and with the S&P 500 delivering flat ~0% YTD, dividend income is not just a component of total returns but the primary source of positive returns for many portfolios.

 The current environment validates dividend-focused strategies: